-- Employ or have written contracts with enough providers to make sure that all Medi-Cal eligible beneficiaries who qualify for specialty mental health services can receive them in a timely manner. - Cover medically necessary services out-ofnetwork for you in a timely manner, if the mental health plan does not have an employee or contract provider who can deliver the services.
+Employ or have written contracts with

+enough providers to make sure that all Medi-Cal eligible beneficiaries who qualify for specialty mental health services can receive them in a timely manner.

+- Cover medically necessary services out-ofnetwork for you in a timely manner, if the mental health plan does not have an employee or contract provider who can deliver the services.
 "Out-of-network provider" means a provider who is not on the mental health plan list of providers.
-The mental health plan must make sure you do not pay anything extra for seeing an out-ofnetwork provider.

-${\odot}\,$ Make sure providers are trained to deliver the

-specialty mental health services that the providers agree to cover.

-- Make sure that the specialty mental health services the mental health plan covers are enough in amount, length of time, and scope to meet the needs of Medi-Cal eligible beneficiaries.
-This includes making sure the mental health plan's system for approving payment for services is based on medical necessity and makes sure the medical necessity criteria is fairly used. - Make sure that its providers do adequate assessments of people who may receive services and that they work with people who will receive services to develop goals for the treatment and services that will be given. - Provide for a second opinion from a qualified health care professional within the mental health plan network, or one outside the network, at no additional cost to you if you request it. - ${\odot}$ Coordinate the services it provides with services being provided to you through a Medi-Cal managed care plan or with your primary care provider, if necessary, and make sure your privacy is protected as specified in federal rules on the privacy of health information.
+In this case, the mental health plan must make sure you do not pay anything extra for seeing an out-of-network provider. - Make sure providers are trained to deliver the specialty mental health services that the providers agree to cover. - Make sure that the specialty mental health services the mental health plan covers are enough in amount, length of time, and scope to meet the needs of Medi-Cal eligible beneficiaries.
+This includes making sure the mental health plan's system for approving payment for services is based on medical necessity and makes sure the access criteria is fairly used.

+- Make sure that its providers do adequate assessments of people who may receive services and that they work with people who will receive services to develop goals for the treatment and services that will be given. - Provide for a second opinion from a qualified health care professional within the mental health plan network, or one outside the network, at no additional cost to you if you request it.

-- Provide timely access to care, including making services available 24 hours a day, seven days a week, when medically necessary to treat an emergency psychiatric condition or an urgent or crisis condition. - Participate in the state's efforts to encourage the delivery of services in a culturally competent manner to all people, including those with limited English proficiency and varied cultural and ethnic backgrounds. - Your mental health plan is required to follow applicable federal and state laws (such as: Title VI of the Civil Rights Act of 1964 as implemented by regulations at 45 CFR part 80; the Age Discrimination Act of 1975 as implemented by regulations at 45 CFR part 91; the Rehabilitation Act of 1973; Title IX of the Education Amendments of 1972 (regarding education programs and activities); Titles II and III of the Americans with Disabilities Act); Section 1557 of the Patient Protection and Affordable Care Act; as well as the rights described here.
-In other words, you should receive treatment, and must be free from discrimination.
+- Coordinate the services it provides with services being provided to you through a Medi-Cal managed care plan or with your primary care provider, if necessary, and make sure your privacy is protected as specified in federal rules on the privacy of health information. - Provide timely access to care, including making services available 24 hours a day, seven days a week, when medically necessary to treat an emergency psychiatric condition or an urgent or crisis condition. - Participate in the state's efforts to encourage the delivery of services in a culturally competent manner to all people, including those with limited English proficiency and varied cultural and ethnic backgrounds. - Your mental health plan must make sure your treatment is not changed in a harmful way as a result of you expressing your rights.
+Your mental health plan is required to follow applicable federal and state laws (such as: Title VI of the Civil Rights Act of 1964 as implemented by regulations at 45 CFR part 80; the Age Discrimination Act of 1975 as implemented by regulations at 45 CFR part 91; the Rehabilitation Act of 1973; Title IX of the Education Amendments of 1972 (regarding education programs and activities); Titles II and III of the Americans with Disabilities Act); Section 1557 of the Patient Protection and Affordable Care Act; as well as the rights described here.

 You may have additional rights under state laws about mental health treatment.
-If you wish to contact your county's Patients' Rights Advocate, you can do so by: Kathy Anthonijsz, PRA
+If you wish to contact your county's Patients' Rights Advocate, you can do so by:

-P.O.
-BOX 1640

-Weaverville, CA 96093

-Telephone: (530) 560-9297
+Kathy Anthonijsz, PRA PO Box 1640 Weaverville, CA 96093 Telephone: (530) 560-9297